Skip to Content

 EWEB updated its IRP in July 2023.
 An Integrated Resource Plan is a long-term planning process to identify EWEB’s energy needs and the best resource options to meet those needs.
 There are two main components to a standard IRP: an Energy Resource Study that relies on modeling and analysis and public input to provide a 20-year look at future portfolio options and a nearer-term (2-5 year) Action Plan.
 Best resource options will be identified in accordance with EWEB’s organizational values.

-For more information about EWEB’s 2023 IRP base-case results and additional analysis, please see Section 3.3 in the Climate Guidebook above or see the links below.
+For more information about EWEB’s 2023 IRP base-case results and additional analysis, please see Chapter 3 in the Climate Guidebook above or see the links below.
+EWEB’s 2025 Energy Resource Study will be published mid-year.

 Links and Relevant Resources: